 Seasonal Health Intervention Network (SHINE)

-Harrow Council has teamed up with SHINE, the Seasonal Health Intervention Network.
-SHINE is a fuel poverty referral network and free energy advice service for Londoners who are over 60, on a low income, have a disability or long term illness, or have children.
+The London Borough of Harrow has teamed up with SHINE, the Seasonal Health Intervention Network.
+SHINE is a fuel poverty referral network.
+It provides free energy advice service for Londoners who are over 60, on a low income, have a disability or long term illness, or have children.

 For further details visit Shine-London.org.uk